Contribution: Early OCSR Pipeline Methodology

 Method.
 This paper proposes a novel architectural pipeline for the automatic recognition of chemical structure diagrams.
-It defines a specific sequence of algorithmic steps - including diagram separation, vectorization, segmentation, and structural analysis - to convert pixel data into a semantic chemical representation (MDL Molfile).
+It defines a specific sequence of algorithmic steps, including diagram separation, vectorization, segmentation, and structural analysis, which converts pixel data into a semantic chemical representation (MDL Molfile).

 Problem: In 1993, vast databases of chemical information existed, but the entry of graphical data was significantly less advanced than the facilities for manipulating it.